cssigniter/gutenbee/readme.txt

 Please report security bugs found in the source code of the GutenBee plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/8a647308-ead3-4797-9190-671ddae30dfa).
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==

+= 2.19.1 =
+* Fixed regression where the Slideshow block would break on the frontend due to dep upgrade (Slick) in 2.19.0

 = 2.19.0 =
 * Improve sanitization by using DOMPurify.